KiClaudia/greeniguana/README.md

 Made nice SICB graphs for dROM, BKA, LYS, AGG

 # 1/17/2022
-New script called BetaBKA1 where I use the zero one inflated beta distribution to analyze the first BKA.
-Chaped 1LBKA.Rmd to explain what I am doing the in BetaBKA1 script since the MMaov doesn't work
+New script called BetaBKA1 where I use a GLMM beta distribution to analyze the first BKA.
+Chaped 1LBKA.Rmd to explain what I am doing the in BetaBKA1 script since the MMaov doesn't work.